thuydtshop/Docker-Nuxtjs-Laravel-Development/README.md

 ## How to start?

-- Clone project from Gitlab
+- Clone project from Github

 - Make sure your environment has been installed Docker